leanswift/leanswift.github.io/supplierportal/src/pages/net-change-report.md

 - The ‘Refresh’ button is added for My Forecasts, My Deliveries, My Invoices and My Items.
 - Password set email is sent to the Subaccount user, once main supplier creates sub account user to the portal.
 - Each Notification in Bell icon is displayed with header.
-- UI Enhancement for Portal Users.
+- UI Enhancement for Portal users.

 ## 23.3.0